 Why women only?

 Many WILD women circles are open only to those that identify as women, including our transgender sisters.
 This inclusion of female is not to diminish or denigrate men or the masculine (see more below).
 Instead, it allows a certain freedom and safe space for self-exploration and expression.
 Think of the #metoo movement and all of the indicators and truths of gendered abuse that are surfacing.
-A woman dealing with gendered trauma and interested in addressing this in circle might have a more difficult time working through her moment of reflection and healing in a unisex circle.
-Further, women are known to defer their inner wisdom or voice when in spaces with men, secondary to socialization and gender norms.
+A woman dealing with gendered trauma and interested in addressing this in circle might have a more difficult time working through her moment of reflection and healing in a circle inclusive of cis men.
+Further, women are known to defer their inner wisdom or voice when in spaces with cis men, secondary to socialization and gender norms.
 Lastly, women might feel that they are under the “male gaze” and therefore limited in the ways they can present themselves.
 All-gender healing circles are important and necessary, but circles that are limited to women allow safe space free of socialized constraints for a normally marginalized group for the abovementioned reasons.

 From my experience, women’s circles have not been a place for “bashing” men.
 Women are multi-faceted and diverse.
 Typical experiences and issues that come up in circle for self-reflection and discovery are often outside of relationships with men and instead include existential questions, work-life balance, parenting (relationship with children, infertility, pregnancy, miscarriage, abortion), relationship with family (including ancestors and ancestral wounding), life change (moving, jobs), etc. Bashing men, or any group for that matter, is a form of violence, and while anger is a welcome expression at circle individually, it will not be fostered as a group.
 Part of this extinguishing of the flame occurs from expressing the issue verbally in group (council) but the council being asked to not respond or offer advice (see above on what to expect in circle).
 Offering up and hearing your own words and story is healing in itself and diminishes some of the intensity of emotion.
 (Story as a tool for healing deserves a blog of its own; I also offer a podcast series called Voices from around the Circle for this reason.
 Other projects that recognize the healing component of story include StoryCorps https://storycorps.org/ and Tenx9 http://www.tenx9.com/)